saltastroops/saao-shared-jenkins-library/README.md

 ![Library settings (part 2)](doc/images/library_settings_2.png)

-Finally, click the Save button at the bottom of the page to save your changes.
+Finally, click the "Save" button at the bottom of the page to save your changes.

 The library is now available.
 However, to make its pipeline syntax documentation more readable, you need to enable HTML formatting.
-To do so, click on the Manage Jenkins link in the breadcrumbs at the top of the page and select the Configure Global Security option.
+To do so, click on the "Manage Jenkins" link in the breadcrumbs at the top of the page and select the "Configure Global Security" option.

 ![Global Security option](doc/images/global_security.png)

-Scroll down to the Markup Formatter section and select Safe HTML as the formatter option.
+Scroll down to the "Markup Formatter" section and select "Safe HTML" as the formatter option.

 ![Markup Formatter section](doc/images/markup_formatter.png)

-Remember to click the Save button at the bottom of the page to save your changes.
+Remember to click the "Save" button at the bottom of the page to save your changes.

 ## Using the library